DomRe/3DS_eBook_Reader/README.md

 [Download](https://github.com/reworks/3DS_eBook_Reader/releases/latest "Download the latest release here.")

 ### Instructions:
-Place books in a folder named "books" on the *root* of your SD card.
+Place books and the bookmarks.xml in a folder named "books" on the *root* of your SD card.
 Some books can take a while to load!
 Be patient!

 Make sure your ebooks are in .epub 3 or later format.
 You can use tools like [sigil](https://sigil-ebook.com/) or [calibre](https://calibre-ebook.com/).